Here are some nutritional needs they require for their growth spurts.

 Involve your teen in meal preparation

 You will encourage them to eat the food if they feel involved in its making.
 Give them responsibilities in the kitchen, encourage them to come up with interesting food ideas, and when you go grocery shopping, go with them and teach them the basics of picking healthy food items.

-Videos and articles exist on the internet that talk about the goodness of certain foods and the harmful effects of others – so make sure you share this information with them whenever you can.
+Videos and articles exist on the internet that talks about the goodness of certain foods and the harmful effects of others – so make sure you share this information with them whenever you can.

 Teens have various nutritional needs as they grow, but the prevalence of junk food is something they need to be watchful about.
-As a parent, you can do your part to ensuring they eat healthy, and this also requires cooperation by them as well, otherwise the effort will go to waste.
+As a parent, you can do your part to ensuring they eat healthily, and this also requires cooperation by them as well, otherwise, the effort will go to waste.